h-oll/netsquid-private/UBQC/README.md

 - delta1: A or B
 - delta2: A or B

-All angle measurements are along Z-axis
+All angle measurements are rotated along Z-axis.

 ### Test subprotocol variable Steps